Last Updated on

 And for every single transaction made in the market each day has its results in the price movements which in turn change the Stock market trends.

-well, you can never predict in absolute term, how these collections of transactions will work because this transaction represents a collection of individuals, speculators, investors, hedge funds, mutual funds, etc. Each with a different view and objective of the markets.
+well, you can never predict in absolute terms, how these collections of transactions will work because this transaction represents a collection of individuals, speculators, investors, hedge funds, mutual funds, etc. Each with a different view and objective of the markets.

 But there is an “Order in this chaos” and it’s your job to find it.
 Because Fortune changes with every tick of price and this article will help you understand the order in chaos.